 Tech-savvy users and small to medium businesses would benefit from the complete manual setup that allows them to use their own devices and servers to create a secure private network.
 On the other hand, more casual VPN users can simply get a VPN subscription from one of the numerous VPN providers that offer OpenVPN in their services.

-Regardless of your installation choice, OpenVPN will enable you to bypass strong firewalls and keep you protected at all times.
+Regardless of your installation choice, OpenVPN will work behind and keep you protected at all times.
 The combination of strong security features, including 256- bit OpenSSL encryption, 2 data transfer protocols, and an auto kill-switch, make OpenVPN one of the safest VPN protocols of today.

 • Powerful 256-bit encryption